FAQs for Undergraduates

 Regardless of your degree, careers in geology span a range of fields, and the dominant employment sectors have varied through time.
 In recent years, many of our students have sought and found employment in environmental or engineering firms after graduation, especially if they have taken courses in groundwater and related fields.
 Other fields include energy resources, mineral exploration, independent drilling and other support for industry, state geological surveys, the U.S. Geological Survey, teaching (from elementary to university level), research at national labs, and a variety of specialized positions in banks, insurance companies, law firms, and other businesses.

-The pie charts at right show the general fields that people with a Bachelors, Masters, and PhD in geology have gone into, as of 2000.
-These data are from the American Geological Institute, which maintains an interesting website featuring people in specific geology-related jobs as well as a lot of links to companies who hire geologists.
+The Employment Sectors charts created by the American Geological Institute (AGI) show the general fields that people with a Bachelors, Masters, and PhD in geology have gone into, as of 2021.
+The AGI maintains an interesting website featuring people in specific geology-related jobs as well as a lot of links to companies who hire geologists.
 Visit the careers guide at AGI for much more information about careers in geology in general, http://www.agiweb.org for a lot of general information about the field of geology, and check out this advice from the Association of Environmental and Engineering Geologists.

 In some careers, it can be helpful to have a double major or at least have taken extra courses in another field.
 For example, geology and engineering is a natural combination.
 However, we caution students that it is more important to have a solid major in geology with depth and breadth rather than 2 majors where neither of them is exceptionally strong.